-Written by Ryan on Friday the 8th of December 2017.
+Written by Active Minds on Friday the 8th of December 2017.

 Christmas is a wonderful holiday, focusing on spending quality time with your family, enjoying food, conversation, games and, of course, the giving and receiving of gifts.
 However, if a family member is living with dementia it can be hard to find appropriate dementia-friendly presents.
 Here are some gift ideas for your loved one living with dementia:

 Buy a DVD of a classic film or TV series from their past, perhaps choosing a time on Christmas Day to sit down as a family and enjoy the DVD.
 The film may help to spark memories for your loved one, perhaps of the first time they saw this particular film, or of the various stars of the show.
 The whole family can enjoy listening and talking to your loved one as they reminisce.

 Jigsaw puzzles are a great gift, as your loved one can enjoy completing the puzzle in their own time, on their own, or perhaps with the whole family getting involved.
 At Active Minds, we have a wide selection of puzzles with a large range of images, for all stages of dementia and dexterity.

 Create a family photo album, including current pictures of the family as well as pictures from your loved one’s past.
 This is a lovely, reminiscent gift, that your family member can pick up and look at any time they want.